ThetaData-API/thetadata-python/README.md

+# This API is no longer officially supported!
+Please use the REST API!

+For more features, better stability, and performance, please use our [REST API](https://http-docs.thetadata.us), which can be used in any language including Python.

 # Thetadata Python API

 The [Thetadata](https://thetadata.net) Python API provides low latency US equities & options data that may be used for